 Most volunteer roles are open to applicants who will be 18 years old at the time of the festival – though we do have opportunities for volunteers aged 16 and 17 (mainly in the Festival Stewards, Cafes & Childrens teams).
 If there is a different team you are interested in, please email email@example.com.

 There is no upper age limit for volunteers.

 Supporting our Volunteers

 Volunteers are essential to the success of the festival.
 Greenbelt provides a Lounge for all volunteers to use during the weekend.
 Access is for volunteers only – think of it as you would a staff room in your place of work.
-There is free tea/coffee and cold drinks, biscuits and comfy seats for you to enjoy as you take a well-earned break.
+There is free tea/coffee and cold drinks, toast, biscuits and comfy seats for you to enjoy as you take a well-earned break.

 If you have any questions, there’s also an information desk in the Volunteers Lounge, where seasoned volunteers will help you out and point you in the right direction.

 If you’re feeling a bit isolated, or have a problem you’d like to chat through over the weekend, we also have a support team who will drop in to find out how things are going, or you can usually find one of the Volunteer Support team in the Volunteer Lounge.
 You can also talk to your team leader or the Greenbelt Volunteer Manager.

 Greenbelt provides volunteers with a number of food vouchers – the number of vouchers depends on number of hours they are volunteering.
 You will still need to provide other food for yourself, whether cooking them or purchasing from food vendors.